 In the next video you can see a close-up of the piece of metal.
 It is surprisingly thick, about the size of a book.
 I squinted hard to see if there might be inscriptions upon its surface, but unfortunately the resolution of the scanning won't allow us to pick up on that.
 Presuming the mummy is never unwrapped, we may never know if something interesting in written on it.

-We are currently analyzing the data in more detail, and I will keep everyone posted with new findings here.
+We continue to analyze the data in more detail, and I will keep everyone posted with new findings here.
 Something that strikes me as interesting: Neskhons' sarcophagus (not shown here) is vividly painted with scenes about the afterlife.
 He presumably wouldn't have guessed that his body's afterlife would take place in a transparent case in a foreign land known as Houston, Texas, among tall and long-living people with magical tubes that have the power to peer into hidden dimensions of a body and reconstruct it at 1.5 millimeter resolution.
 For this reason and others, we treated the occasion with the respect and solemnity.
 After all, who knows where our bodies will end up in 3,000 years hence?
 Who will be looking at our empty hulls, and what technologies will they employ to reconstruct the details of our lives?

 People involved with this project include: Sam Roberts (Arts curator), Christina Trevino and Tim Bramer (Baylor Clinic), Seth Roberts and Pedro Diaz (BCM radiology), Chelsea Dacus (Museum of Fine Arts curator), and several others who helped to coordinate the whole event.
 The mummy is owned by the Bosarge Family Office, Houston, Texas, and is currently on display at the Museum of Fine Arts.
 The owner loaned the mummy to me and my team at the BCM Neuroscience Department with the permission of MFAH.